View the Executive Summary for this brief.

 Watch the full PBS documentary, Sweden: Lessons for America, here.

-In The Heritage Foundation’s Index of Economic Freedom, Denmark, Sweden, Finland, and Iceland actually all score higher than the U.S. in terms of security of property rights, monetary freedom, and trade freedom, and score practically equal in terms of business freedom, investment freedom, and overall economic freedom.
+In The Heritage Foundation’s Index of Economic Freedom, Denmark, Finland, Iceland, Norway, and Sweden actually all score higher than the U.S. in terms of security of property rights and trade freedom, and score similarly in terms of business freedom, investment freedom, and overall economic freedom.
 These countries “are in many ways more market-oriented [than] the United States.”
-In fact, in the Tax Foundation’s International Tax Competitiveness Index of 36 OECD countries, Sweden ranks 6th, Finland ranks 7th, Iceland ranks 11th, Denmark ranks 16th, and the U.S. ranks 21st in terms of how competitive these countries’ corporate tax rates are, which reflects how attractive these countries are to businesses and business investments.
+In the Tax Foundation’s International Tax Competitiveness Index of 36 OECD countries, Finland ranks 7th, Sweden ranks 9th, Norway ranks 11th, Iceland ranks 13th, Denmark ranks 16th, and the U.S. ranks 20th in terms of how competitive these countries’ corporate tax rates are, which reflects how attractive these countries are to businesses and business investments.
 See The Policy Circle’s Taxes Brief for more on corporate taxes, and how other taxes affect economic growth and competitiveness.

 Socialism in Practice